runonbitcoin/run-db/README.md

 * `GET /berry/:location` - Gets the state for a berry at a particular location
 * `GET /tx/:txid` - Gets the raw transaction hex for an added transaction
 * `GET /time/:txid` - Gets the block or mempool time of a transaction in seconds since unix epoch
+* `GET /spends/:location` - Gets the spending txid for a jig at a particular location
+* `GET /unspent` - Gets the locations of all unspent jigs that are trusted
 * `GET /trust/:txid?` - Gets whether a particular txid is trusted, or the entire trust list
 * `GET /ban/:txid?` - Gets whether a particular txid is banned, or the entire ban list
 * `GET /untrusted/:txid?` - Prints all txids that are not yet trusted, either globally or for a particular tx